The Eternal Optimist Presents a 30 Part Column Series

 Overall.

+From Rikishi"s amazing performance and the many antics that were involved, to Chyna entering, to everyone wanting revenge on The Rock for his Muhammed Ali-like trash talk, to the controversial finish, the 2000 Rumble is non-stop entertainment and a phenomenal spectacle.

+I am so thoroughly disappointed in Dave, I vote to denounce him as the Eternal Optimist and anoint him as one of the internet “Wamboo Bamboos” he consistently rails against!

 That’s a wrap kids.
-Tune in next time to find out which Rumble ranked #26 on my countdown.
+Join me next time and find out which Royal Rumble takes the #25 spot on our countdown.
 Sound off below!

 Facebook: David Fenichel